City Crews Responding to Water Main Break in West Duluth - Fox21Online

 DULUTH, Minn. – City of Duluth Utility Operations crews are responding to a water main break in West Duluth.

-The break was reported Monday afternoon and is located on the 5800 block of Roosevelt Street.
+The break was reported Thursday morning and is located on the 300 block of North 84th Avenue West.

-City officials say water has been turned off on Roosevelt Street from Grand Avenue to North Central Avenue.
+City officials say water has been turned off on North 84th Avenue West from Grand Avenue to Coleman Street.

 It is not known at this time how long it will take the fix the break.